The message to Laodicea: God’s rebuke and counsel

 The message to Laodiceans is of critical importance.
 Those who heed it and repent will be forgiven.
 Those who do not will perish.

-Worldly advantage is a trap into which many have fallen, but the message itself proves God’s great love for fallen mankind, and that there is yet time to repent and reform.
+Worldly advantage and adherence to error is a trap into which many have fallen, but the message itself proves God’s great love for fallen mankind, and that there is yet time to repent and reform.

 Christ offers full forgiveness, but Laodiceans must respond of themselves, forsaking all unrighteousness for the pure religion of Christ.